Johanna M. Taylor,

 Field Research

-- Tagging and banding experience with small mammals, birds, hoofed stock and fish
+• Tagging and ringing experience with small mammals, birds, hoofed stock and fish

-- Proficient at safely handling and shooting large caliber rifles, semi-automatic assault rifles, shotguns and pistols
+• Skilled in safely handling and shooting large caliber rifles, semi-automatic assault rifles, shotguns, and pistols

 Administrative Skills

-- Supervising and training new staff and interns
+• Supervising and training junior staff and interns

 Education